-By federal law, it will be illegal to export elemental mercury from the United States after 2012.
+It is illegal to export elemental mercury from the United States after 2012.
 The Mercury Export Ban Act of 2008 (PDF) also has provisions for the long-term mercury management and storage of elemental mercury.
-Currently, mercury is exported from the U.S. to foreign countries where it has various uses, including for use in artisanal and small-scale gold mining.
+In the past mercury was exported from the U.S. to foreign countries where it has various uses, including for use in artisanal and small-scale gold mining.
 The use of mercury in artisanal gold mining not only adversely affect the health of millions of artisanal miners and their communities, but is also a major cause of global mercury pollution.

 To help the public understand and comply with the Act, EPA has provided "Questions and Answers about the Mercury Export Ban Act of 2008."